The Eucharist and the Eternal Sacrifice of Christ: The Cross, Eternity, and the Mystery of the Eucharist - Full Book Free

 From the beginning, the Church has known that careless speech can do real harm.
 This is not because words possess an inherent power of their own, but because they shape how the faithful approach the gifts they are given.
 When language becomes overly precise in matters that exceed human comprehension, it does not clarify the mystery; it only obscures it.
 The Church learned early on that to explain too much is often to explain incorrectly.
 Silence, restraint, and careful wording are not evasions of the truth; they are acts of fidelity to it.

 This is especially true when the Church speaks of the Eucharist.
 From the earliest centuries, it has confessed the real presence of Christ without attempting to explain the exact way that presence occurs.
 It named what is given, rather than the process by which it is given.
 When more precise language developed in later years, it did so defensively, as a way to protect the truth from being denied rather than a way to make it fully transparent.
+Even then, the Church resisted the temptation to turn a holy mystery into a mere method.

+This restraint is not accidental.
 The Church knows that the Eucharist is not an object to be examined, but a Person to be received.
 Language that encourages analysis over reverence subtly reshapes the posture of the faithful.
 What is meant to be encountered becomes something to be evaluated.
 What is meant to inspire fear of God becomes something manageable.
 The Church speaks carefully because it knows what is at stake.

 The same discipline governs how the Church speaks about time, eternity, and sacrifice.
 When the Church says that Christ was offered once for all, it does not mean that the Cross is absent.
 When it says that the Eucharist is a true participation in that sacrifice, it does not mean that Christ suffers again.
-These statements are held together without explanation because explanation would demand something that does not belong to us still in the physical world.
+These statements are held together without explanation because explanation would demand an explanation that does not belong to us still in the physical world.

-The Church does not resolve the tension between "once" and "always."
+The Church does not resolve the tension between “once” and “always.”
 It inhabits it.
 It prays within it.
 It teaches the faithful how to live within it.
 This is not an ambiguity.
 It is obedience to reality as it has been revealed.
-Mystery is not the absence of truth; rather, it is the presence of a truth too full to be contained by human minds.

 When the Church confesses that Christ was offered once for all, it is not making a poetic claim.
 It is stating something precise, guarded, and absolute.
 The sacrifice of the Cross occurred a single time in history.
 It is not repeated, renewed, or returned to as if it were incomplete.
 Christ does not suffer again, nor is He offered again.
+This confession is never softened in any area of the Church’s life; instead, it is proclaimed plainly in Scripture, affirmed consistently in doctrine, and preserved carefully in prayer.

 At the same time, the Church has never spoken of this once-for-all offering as though it were fragile or temporary.
 It has never treated the Cross as something that loses its reality once the moment of suffering passes.
 The finality of the sacrifice does not mean its disappearance; rather, the Cross is finished, but it is not undone.
 It is complete, but it is not absent.